Entangled states are typically incomparable: Proof of Nielsen's conjecture

 Then the following two asymptotic properties hold. \begin{enumerate} \item For each $i\in\{1,\dots,\ell\}$, we have the $L^1$-convergence \item We have the multivariate convergence in distribution where $\Sigma\in \mb R^{\ell\times\ell}$ is a matrix with $(i,j)$-entry $\Gamma(f_i,f_j)$. \end{enumerate} \end{theorem}

 As for \cref{thm:general-CLT}, we can prove \cref{thm:general-CLT-infinite} by combining various results in the literature (the deduction can again be found in \cref{sec:CLT}).
-Specifically, the formulas for the means in (\cref{item:LLN}) are essentially due to Bai and Yin~\cite{BY88}\footnote{In random matrix theory language, when $m/n \to c < \infty$ (as $n\to \infty$), the spectrum converges to the \emph{Marchenko-Pastur law} with parameter $c$.
-As $c \to \infty$, it is not hard to see that the Marchenko--Pastur law (with an appropriate normalisation) converges to the \emph{semicircular law}.
-Bai and Yin proved that when $m/n\to \infty$, the (suitably-normalised) spectrum converges to the semicircular law, thus showing that the $n\to \infty$ and $c\to \infty$ limits commute.}, and a central limit theorem in this regime was proved independently by Bao~\cite{Bao15} and by Chen and Pan~\cite{CP15}.
+The two normalisations used in \cref{thm:general-CLT,thm:general-CLT-infinite} correspond to the two standard asymptotic spectral regimes for Wishart matrices.
+When $m/n\to c<\infty$, the empirical spectral measure of $(\mu_k/n)_{k=1}^n$ converges to the Marchenko--Pastur law with parameter $c$, which underlies \cref{thm:general-CLT}.
+When $m/n\to\infty$, after centering at $m$ and scaling by $2\sqrt{mn}$, the empirical spectral measure converges to the semicircular law, which underlies \cref{thm:general-CLT-infinite}.
+In this sense, \cref{thm:general-CLT-infinite} is the $c\to\infty$ counterpart of \cref{thm:general-CLT}.
+Specifically, the formulas for the means in \cref{thm:general-CLT-infinite}\eqref{item:LLN-infinite} are essentially due to Bai and Yin~\cite{BY88}, and a central limit theorem in this regime was proved independently by Bao~\cite{Bao15} and by Chen and Pan~\cite{CP15}.
+See also Nechita~\cite{Nech07} for related results on random density matrices.

 \begin{remark*} We have stated \cref{thm:general-CLT-infinite} only for the case $m/n\to \infty$ (as we have already handled the case where $m/n$ converges to a finite limit), but we remark that it would be possible to state a more general (albeit somewhat complicated) central limit theorem that holds for all $m,n\to \infty$, and use this to give a unified proof of \cref{thm:Nielsen-RMT} without a case distinction. \end{remark*}